 Theorem.
-The number circular of arrangements of n objects, of which m objects are alike (identical), is given by $\frac{(n-1)!}{m!}$ argued earlier, (indistinguishable) objects can be rearranged among themselves in m! ways without affecting the arrangements of the n objects.
-The number of circular arrangements of n objects is (n-1)! and the number of arrangements of m like (indistinguishable) objects among themselves is m!, the required number of arrangements is given by $$\frac{(n-1)!}{m!}$$
+The number of circular arrangements of n objects, of which m objects are alike (identical), is given by $\frac{(n-1)!}{m!}$

+Proof.
+As argued earlier, m like (indistinguishable) objects can be rearranged among themselves in m! ways without affecting the arrangements of the n objects.
+The number of circular arrangements of n objects is (n-1)! and the number of arrangements of m like (indistinguishable) objects among themselves is m!, the required number of arrangements is given by $\frac{(n-1)!}{m!}$